 What To Do When You Are Angry With God – A Personal Illustration

-But, I think I let it get to a point of sin from which I confessed to Him.
-When I thought much about the issue I realized (as David probably did) that some of my actions were a part of the root cause of the circumstance about which I was mad.
+But, I think I let it get to a point of sin and I confessed that to Him.
+When I thought much about the issue I realized (as David probably did) that some of my own actions were a part of the root cause of the circumstance about which I was angry.

 I think about that occasion from time to time and it serves as a reminder to me that God is not to blame for the bad things that happen to us.